Wednesday, July 05, 2017

 - A Licker is crushed by falling debris.

 Resident Evil: Retribution is an improvement over Apocalypse and Afterlife.
-The story in the latest film feels meatier than the previous entry and the emotional stakes are much higher in Retribution.
-The acting is solid for the most part, we have a lot of enjoyable set-pieces and the movie looks great.
-The movie has its issues, though.
-We have some extremely cheesy moments and scenes that feel directly lifted from better zombie films.
+The story in the latest film feels meatier than the previous entry, and the emotional stakes are much higher here in Retribution.
+The acting is solid for the most part, we have lots of enjoyable set-pieces, and the movie looks great.
+The film has its issues, though.
+We have some incredibly cheesy moments and scenes that feel directly lifted from better zombie films.
 Still, the movie is a fun action zombie film.
-Go to watch the returning characters take on Alice and you should have a good time.
+Go to watch the returning characters take on Alice, and you should have a good time.